relayos/getrelayos.com/cline_docs/activeContext.md

 ## Current Work Focus:

 - Strategy phase in progress
-- Completed PRD and GTM messaging for RelayOS Embed™, Connect™, Integrate™, Persist™, and Communities™
+- Completed PRD and GTM messaging for all RelayOS products: Embed™, Connect™, Integrate™, Persist™, Communities™, and Nexus™
-- Developing comprehensive product documentation for all RelayOS products
+- Finalizing comprehensive product documentation suite

 ## Next Steps:

-1. Create PRD for AI-Enhanced Interaction features
+1. Review dependency trackers and verify relationships
-2. Develop GTM messaging for AI capabilities
+2. Implement privacy approach review strategy as outlined in `cline_docs/products/privacy_approach_review.md`
-3. Review dependency trackers and verify relationships
+3. Review all product docs to replace placeholders with real details or eliminate them
 4. Prepare for transition to Execution phase for website implementation

 ## Active Decisions and Considerations:

-- How to structure PRDs to capture both technical requirements and marketing positioning
+- How to balance the privacy-first approach with the need for data access, particularly for AI features
-- Whether to create separate PRD documents for each product or use a unified template
+- How to segment Communities™ into two sub-products (high-ticket isolated private IRC network vs. regular multi-tenant IRC network)
-- How to align GTM messaging across different product lines while maintaining distinct value propositions
+- How to showcase integration capabilities (like n8n, x402 payments) without overcommitting to specific implementations
 - What level of detail to include in PRDs for existing vs. planned product features